lucasgrjn/DeviceLayout.jl/docs/src/schematicdriven/pdks.md

 └─ test/
 ```

 MyPDK.jl would have DeviceLayout.jl as a dependency, and each component package would depend on MyPDK.jl (and possibly other components) for layer names and other information or functionality held in common.
+The PDK and component packages will be independently versioned using [semantic versioning](https://semver.org/).

 Here, component packages have their own `Project.toml` file distinct from MyPDKPackage because they are separate packages despite living in the same repository.
 Like
 with all Julia packages it is not advised to actually commit `Manifest.toml` files, although it is useful to commit them to one-off "projects" like analyses and layout scripts to enable fully reproducible environments.